Uma Mahadevan, MD, highlights new guidelines for managing IBD

 Uma Mahadevan, MD, explains updated international recommendations for inflammatory bowel disease in pregnancy.

-IBD affects an estimated 3 to 5 million people in the United States, with rates increasing globally.
+IBD affects an estimated 3 million to 5 million people in the United States, with rates increasing globally.
 Mahadevan explained that while genetic predisposition is the primary risk factor, environmental influences such as in-utero antibiotic exposure, alterations in the gut microbiome, and immune system function also play a role in disease development.

 One of the major updates emphasizes preconception counseling.
 Women with IBD should aim for remission before pregnancy, optimize nutritional status, and be classified as high-risk obstetric patients.
 In the United States, this typically involves referral to maternal-fetal medicine specialists, though in resource-limited settings, enhanced monitoring may suffice.